 The quality index adjustment is a value adjustment based on the relative quality of a processed hog based on the lean yield (being the ratio between muscle and fat content) and total weight.
-Quality adjustments range from 6.5% to 6.8%.
+Quality adjustments during the year ranged from 6.5% to 6.9% (2020: 6.5% to 6.8%).
 A higher (lower) quality adjustment percentage will result in an increase (decrease) to the fair market value of the commercial hog stock.